Revised

 Landlord security for rent

-The landlord can recover rent due from a person who purchased the crops from the tenant if the purchaser knew the crops were grown on rented land.
+The landlord can recover rent due from a person who bought the crops from the tenant if the purchaser knew the crops were grown on rented land.
 The landlord can recover from the purchaser only up to the amount of crops the purchaser received from the tenant.

 Landlord remedies for holdover

-If a tenant willfully holds over after the termination of his tenancy, the landlord has several remedies.
 The landlord can hold the tenant as a tenant for another tenancy.
-This is the procedure that creates a year-to-year tenancy.
+This procedure creates a year-to-year tenancy.
 This alternative is not often used.

 Rights, duties and liabilities of landlords